hivesolutions/netius/doc/configuration.md

 * `DIAG` (`bool`) - If the diagnostics system should be launched for the current system, if launched the system will be running as an HTTP server on localhost under port 5050
-* `POLL_TIMEOUT` (`float`) - The timeout in seconds for each of the iteration of the event loop, this value should be carefully chosed as it controls the minimum resolution of a delayed execution
+* `POLL_TIMEOUT` (`float`) - The timeout in seconds for each of the iteration of the event loop, this value should be carefully chosen as it controls the minimum resolution of a delayed execution
 * `KEEPALIVE_TIMEOUT` (`int`) - The amount of time in seconds that a connection is set as idle until a new refresh token is sent to it to make sure that it's still online and not disconnected, make sure that this value is high enough that it does not consume to much bandwidth